lydell/keyboard/readme.md

 ========

 This is my personal keyboard layout.
 It is made for the TECK (“Truly Ergonomic Keyboard”).
+There’s also a port for the Ergodox EZ.
 I hope it may be of inspiration to someone.

 ```
 ins f1  f2  f3  f4    f5  f6  f7  f8    f9  f10 f11 f12 prt